-Without a clear story about what lies behind the economic pain so many of us are feeling, the public lacks the narrative 'scaffolding' to make sense of this moment from a progressive perspective and, most
+Without a clear story about what lies behind the economic pain so many of us are feeling, the public lacks the narrative 'scaffolding' to make sense of this moment from a progressive perspective and, most importantly, believe things can be different.
+We need to offer a credible explanation of what went wrong yesterday to build the belief in a better tomorrow.

 Rewind to the financial crash of 2009.
-The explanation put forth by the Conservative Party, in opposition at the time, and much of the media was not one of a crisis caused by the 'global forces' or 'volatile international markets', which is frequently conceded to be the root cause of the cost of living crisis.

-In fact, it was not a crisis at all: simply the inevitable conclusion to a decade of Labour
+The story put forth by the Conservative Party, in opposition at the time, was not one of a crisis was caused by the 'global forces' or 'volatile international markets' (that progressives frequently concede the cost of living crisis to be caused by).
+Instead, it was a story with a villain they identified much closer to home: it was not a crisis but simply the obvious conclusion to a decade of Labour rule.